EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 {{% alert title="Note" color="info" %}} You can find the _Token Endpoint_ in the
 [Endpoints](#endpoints) table.{{% /alert %}}

-The authorization server transforms `code_verifier` and compares it to `code_challenge` from the first request.
+The Authorization Server transforms `code_verifier` and compares it to `code_challenge` from the first request.
 Access is denied if they are not equal.

 Example response: